apache/tvm/docs/dev/relay_pass_infra.rst

 Gluon, also have the tendency to enable pass-style layer construction scheme through `Sequential`_ and `Block`_, respectively.
-With such constructs, these modern frameworks are able to conveniently add modules/layers to their containers and build up neural network easily.
+With such constructs, these modern frameworks are able to conveniently add modules/layers to their containers and build up neural networks easily.

-The design of the Relay pass infra is largely inspired by the the hierarchical pass manager used in LLVM and the block style containers used in the popular deep learning frameworks.
+The design of the Relay pass infra is largely inspired by the the hierarchical pass manager used in LLVM and the block-style containers used in the popular deep learning frameworks.
 The major goals of the pass infra include:

 #) enabling better programmatic orchestration of optimizations.
 This allows